quii/go-specs-greet/README.md

 ... you'll realise we have the same requirements for an acceptance test for the gRPC server!

-The `adapters` folder seems a good place as any, so inside a file called `docker.go`, encapsulate the first two steps in a function that we'll re-use next.
+The `adapters` folder seems a good place as any, so inside a file called `docker.go`, encapsulate the first two steps in a function that we'll reuse next.

 ```go
 package adapters